 Anyone can say that, but we back it up:

-Elijah’s President is Rick Weber.
+ELIJAH’s President is Rick Weber.
 Rick has nearly two decades of experience in the legal technology space, in particular developing software designed to extract and present data in a forensically sound manner.
-Rick is a frequent speaker issues involving insider data theft and data security.
-Before joining Elijah, Rick was an attorney with one of the world’s largest law firms and served as a prosecutor at the United States Securities and Exchange Commission.
+Rick is a frequent speaker, speaking on issues involving insider data theft and data security.
+Before joining ELIJAH, Rick was an attorney with one of the world’s largest law firms and served as a prosecutor at the United States Securities and Exchange Commission.